apostrophecms/docs/docs/reference/glossary.md

 The slug of an Apostrophe doc is a string that uniquely identifies that doc within the database.
 Apostrophe will enforce that no two docs may have the same slug.
 Unlike the `_id` property of the database document, slugs _can_ change, however.
 Apostrophe user interface and REST API will suggest slugs automatically based on the document's title on creation.

-If the doc has a dedicated page (or [show page](#show-page) for a piece), the slug is used as a component of the page URL.
+If the doc is a page, or a piece with a [show page](#show-page), the slug is used as a component of the page URL.
 This works differently for pages and pieces.

 - [Page](#page) slugs begin with a forward slash and, by default, include sections for their parent pages, e.g., `/previous-page/new-page` for a page titled "New Page" with a parent page of "Previous Page."
 Editing a page slug will not effect the actual page tree structure, however.
 - [Piece](#piece) slugs do not begin with a forward slash nor do they include reference to an [index page](#index-page).
-A piece titled "New Piece," will get the suggested slug of `new-piece` if no other doc has that slug already.
+A piece titled "New Piece" will get the suggested slug of `new-piece` if no other doc has that slug already.

 ## Widget